 What is Estate Planning?

 Estate Planning is the process whereby you create a strategic plan for 1) the management and distribution of your assets in the event of your death or incapacity, and 2) the carrying out of your wishes with regard to the care taking of your person or remains upon your incapacity or death.
 Estate planning requires you to marshal all of your assets and make specific determinations as to who do you want to receive them.
 It requires you to evaluate the financial and tax consequences of those actions and prepare for them.
+Be sure to contact Steve Bliss, your choice for an estate planning attorney in: San Diego, Temecula & Wildomar.

 How does a living trust avoid probate?